fossabot/Mia/Documentation/Rosewood.md

 ## Benchmark

-Use the following methods for basic logging capabilities
+Use the following methods for benchmarking.

 ```swift
 Rosewood.benchmark()